-Use soundings to determine clouds and precipitation type, inversion, temperature advection, the wet-bulb temperature, and equivalent potential temperature.
+Use soundings to infer clouds and precipitation types, inversions, and temperature advection, and to compute the wet-bulb temperature and equivalent potential temperature.

 Use the parcel method to identify the LCL, LFC, EL, CAPE/CIN, and convective temperature.

 Things to know: